Frequently asked Bankruptcy questions

 Bankruptcy is a formal insolvency process that can write off the unsecured debt

 you can't afford to repay.
-In Scotland, you can only apply to enter bankruptcy by

 If your bankruptcy is agreed, all payments, interest and charges on your unsecured